stolarczyk/metaboLITE/README.md

     ```docker run [OPTIONS] IMAGE [COMMAND] [ARG...] ```

-    e.g
+e.g copy and paste

     ```sudo docker run -p 8080:8080 45f03ae5cff4 ``` (note that the ``` IMAGE ID ``` will be different in your case)

 Thie command above will allow you to connect to the application from your web browser.

 **6. Copy and paste this address into your web browser**